Who was Till Eulenspiegel-Stories & Legends of Till Eulenspiegel

 A friend sent me a clip from a news story out of West Virginia about the removal of a Linden Tree.
 What made him curious was not the toys found under the tree… it was the tree itself.
 This special tree was the last survivor of three Linden trees brought to the United States by German immigrants.
 Why, he asked,…

-Deep in the Alpine region of Germany, the Christmas Season is bookended by two frightening beings, Krampus who roams on December 5th, and Frau Perchta is associate with Berchentag, the Feast of the Epiphany, January 6th.
+Deep in the Alpine region of Germany, two frightening beings bookend the Christmas Season.
+Krampus roams on December 5th, and Frau Perchta is associated with Berchentag, the Feast of the Epiphany, on January 6th.
 But Who is Frau Perchta?
 Or WHAT is Frau Perchta?
 Is she an evil hag who kills lazy women and children?
-Or is she…
+Or is she a beautiful…

 error: Content is protected !!